Web3NL/motoko-book/src/common-internet-computer-canisters.md

 - [Cycles Minting Canister](/common-internet-computer-canisters/cycles-minting-canister.html)

 ## Local deployment of `ledger` and `cmc` canisters

 To follow along and run the examples in this chapter, you need to [deploy local](/project-deployment.html) instances of the `ledger` and `cmc` canisters.

+> **NOTE**
+> _[The IC Management Canister](/common-internet-computer-canisters/ic-management-canister.html) is not installed locally, because it's actually a 'pseudo-canister' that does not really exist with code and state on the IC._

 Make sure you are using an [identity for development](/project-deployment/identities-and-pem-files.html) and testing (optionally with encryption disabled for running commands without a password).